 One of the most essential processes, which is rarely talked about in the application of flooring, is the importance of monitoring relative humidity (RH), moisture levels, and the moisture evaporation rate of your concrete floor.
 Proper measuring of these properties will help you avoid recurring and costly failures.
 If flooring is installed too early, an excess of moisture is trapped inside the concrete.
 The water vapor will then try to evaporate, leading to pressure buildup in the concrete below the flooring which can cause curling, gaping, cracking, or bubbling of your flooring materials.

 Resilient flooring, in particular, accounts for about 3 billion square feet (or 17%) of the US flooring market (Floor Covering News).
 From the 1940s to today, many contractors have relied on surface-based methods for monitoring or evaluating the humidity levels and moisture content.
 This includes anhydrous calcium chloride (CaCl) testing, the hood method, the plastic sheet method, and the use of hand-held moisture meters.
 However, with these techniques, moisture is only measured at or near the surface of the concrete, and RH levels within the slab are not taken into consideration.
-These testing methods therefore do not give a reliable and accurate assessment of the moisture and humidity levels of the slab.
+These testing methods therefore do not give a reliable and accurate assessment of the moisture and relative humidity levels of the slab.

 Probes and wired sensors are in-situ methods used to obtain accurate RH readings from fresh to hardened stages, according to ASTM F2170.
 However, these methods require you to drill holes into your slab, affecting the aesthetics and integrity of your flooring.
 In addition, drilling a hole in the concrete floor would change the flow of moisture, affecting the accuracy of RH measurements.
 That is why we have created BlueRock™, the most advanced wireless relative humidity and temperature sensor on the market.